Bengrezza/MidtermProject/README.md

 * Understand Spring Application Contexts.
 * Use the Java Persistence API to generate HTML.
 * Build a Dynamic Web Applications using Spring MVC.
-* CCS and Bootstrap to make it web and mobile-friendly.
+* CSS and Bootstrap to make it web and mobile-friendly.

 #### Agile Methodology is very effective:
 Using Agile methodology, our team was able to stay organized and build an application we all are very proud of, in just one week.